PCDevSecOps/ThalesGroup-bigid-ciphertrust-tokenization/README.md

 ## License
-Thales <> BigID API is available under the <span style="background-color: #FFFF00">TBD</span> license.
+Thales <> BigID API is available under the MIT license.
 See the LICENSE file for more info.

 ## Contact